 Given the similar ingredients, most men usually ask themselves what to choose – an oil or a balm.
 Or maybe both?

 But is it good for the beard and skin to use both?
-Of course it is.
+Of course, it is.

 Although both products can make your facial hair softer, a balm tends to keep it that way for much longer because of its thicker consistency and the fact that the beard needs more time to absorb it.

-Next, a beard oil should be massaged not only in your beard but the skin beneath too.
+Next, beard oil should be massaged not only in your beard but the skin beneath too.
 That’s not the case with balm, that should be applied on your beard only.

 So, combining a beard balm and oil can be the best solution, given that this way you will take care of both your skin and facial hair at the same time.

 The right order of application would be to start with oil, then balm.
 This should be repeated once every morning and again at night.

 To get the most of a beard balm, you need to clean your face first before you apply.
 Cleaning your face will not only remove surface grime and dirt but it also removes balm that you may have applied earlier.

 Additionally, hot water will also soften the hair and opens up the poles ensuring that the balm absorbs easily.